-Over the past few years American families, farmers and small businesses have worked hard to pay their fair share, while many of the wealthiest Americans and large corporations pay little to nothing in federal taxes.
-At the same time, other businesses trying to grow, compete and create jobs in the economy are finding themselves at a disadvantage in competing with foreign counterparts.
+American families, farmers and small businesses work hard to pay their fair share, while many of the wealthiest Americans and large corporations pay little to nothing in federal taxes.
+At the same time, other businesses trying to grow, compete and create jobs in the economy find themselves at a disadvantage in competing with foreign counterparts.
 Thankfully, there is widespread agreement across regions and party lines that we need real tax reform to simplify the system, help American businesses compete and make sure everyone pays their fair share.